mobimeo/infra-take-home-challenge/README.md

 - Create a Terraform module to create a RDS Postgres database on AWS.
 This module should be usable by developers.
   Therefore, It should contain sensible presets and documentation so they can use the module easily.

+## nice to see:
-- bonus #1: You tested your modules using Terratest https://terratest.gruntwork.io/
+- You tested your modules using Terratest https://terratest.gruntwork.io/
-- bonus #2: Create a Terraform module to bootstrap a basic monitoring with Prometheus and Grafana.
+- Create a Terraform module to bootstrap a basic monitoring with Prometheus and Grafana.
-- bonus #3: Create a Terraform module to setup basic logging with Loki.
+- Create a Terraform module to setup basic logging with Loki.

-- bonus #4: You created a GitHub Workflow for your application.
+## extra
-- bonus #5: You create your basic application (e.g Go, Python or Java).
+- You create your basic application (e.g Go, Python or Java).

 ## notes:
 - Your application should connect to a Postgres database to perform simple CRUD operations (GET, POST, DELETE) on a table.

 ## todo:
 - Bootstrap EKS environment for candidates, so they can run terraform and deploy.
-- IAM User for candidate
+- Create IAM User for candidate

-- Can we use github hosted runners so that the candidate can write a workflow?
+## notes:
-- Environment should be big enougth for stuff like Prometheus and Loki
+- Environment should be only big enougth for stuff like Prometheus and Loki

+## dobuts:
+- Can we have action runners so that the candidate can write a workflow?